tsjmaryam/FraudLens-AI-Chatbot/README.md

 ## Data source
 - Kaggle open source datasets: https://www.kaggle.com/code/yashjadwani/financial-fraud-analysis/notebook.
 - It includes `transactions_data.csv`, `users_data.csv`, `cards_data.csv`, `mcc_codes.json`, `train_fraud_labels.json`.

+## Acknowledgments
+We gratefully acknowledge the guidance of our industry judges and advisors, whose insights shaped the direction and grounding of this project.
+We thank Maysam Kashipour (Capital One) for helping us narrow our problem framing and design a realistic, analyst-focused solution; Brian Clark and Benjamin Pickett (EY) for their clarity on value, impact, and organizational trust; Matthew Finan (Mizuho Financial Group) for deep feedback on explainability, behavioral patterns, and workflow design; Dillon A. De Benedetto (SMBC) for sharing practical fraud-analysis expertise and real-world investigative patterns; and Steve Deering and Jerome Prieur (FI Consulting) for their emphasis on data quality, simplicity, and user-centered design.

+We also express our sincere appreciation to Professor Patrick Hall, our faculty mentor, for his continuous support in responsible AI, model transparency, and rigorous evaluation.
+His guidance played a foundational role in shaping the principles behind FraudLens.

+Their collective expertise made this project stronger, clearer, and more aligned with real analyst needs.

 ## License
 This project is licensed under the MIT License.